 District.
 Patti Everitt, Austin Independent School District (AISD), points to Austin Academy for Global Studies (AGS) at Austin High School as a school worth visiting.
 It’s affiliated with the Asia Society and their International Studies Schools Network which have an incredible track record of preparing newcomers for college.
 “It hasn’t gotten much play in the press, but has thrived as an academy within a larger comprehensive high school,” said Everitt.

-“It’s a tribute to (former AISD superintendent) Pat Forgione that these programs are still thriving after he had the vision to move forward on creating a ‘portfolio’.
-Each of these schools was part of the Redesign effort that received some funding from the Gates Foundation and Educate Texas.”
+“It’s a tribute to (former AISD superintendent) Pat Forgione that these programs are still thriving after he had the vision to move forward on creating a portfolio of options.

-Dr. Meria Joel Carstarphen has served as superintendent of the 87,000 student Austin district since 2009.
-The district is two thirds low income, and one third of the students are new to English.
-In her SXSWedu speech she outlined her commitment to quality options. http://www.txcharterschools.org/
+Dr. Meria Joel Carstarphen served as superintendent of the 86,000 student Austin district from 2009 until 2013 when she took over in Atlanta.
+Austin is two thirds low income, and one third of the students are new to English.
+The search for the next superintendent has been running throughout this year.

 Making an Impact.
-For a decade the Michael and Susan Dell Foundation has been helping schools make better use of data.
-Last week they spun out the Ed-Fi Alliance, a data standard and toolset.
+For a decade, the Michael and Susan Dell Foundation has been helping schools make better use of data.
+Last year they spun out the Ed-Fi Alliance, a data standard and toolset.
 Director Lori Fey and I wrote about it here.
 The foundation has supported high performing school networks and profiled blended leading models.

 Texas and Georgia are the only two states that provide line item support to Communities In Schools for a safety net of support for kids and families.
-Part of that support is owed to the strength of CenTX CIS, led by Suki Steinhauser (Caroline is a former board member).
+Part of that support is owed to the strength of CenTX CIS, led by Suki Steinhauser.

 Higher, Further, Faster.
 “Innovation is happening at Austin Community College with the new President, Richard Rhodes, who came to Austin from El Paso where he was a real hero on connecting K-16, said Everitt.
 “He’s just purchased an entire mall that will become a one-stop center so that students can get everything they need in one place round the clock.
 And he’s tackling the remediation issue head-on.”
 ACC enrolls eligible high school students through the Early College Start program.

 UT joined the nonprofit MOOC edX committing $10 million to content development.
-UT also invested $10 million in local edtech start up MyEdu, a platform that helps students make informed course choices.
+UT also invested $10 million in local edtech startup MyEdu, a platform that helps students make informed course choices.
+In January, Blackboard acquired MyEdu but the deal was a bust for UT.

 EdTech.
 Compass Learning produces digital learning solutions.
 Through a partnership with NWEA, Compass provides adaptive instruction K-12.
-Bet you forgot they owned Renzulli, the learning styles assessment company.
+They also own Renzulli, the learning styles assessment company.

-Conclusions.
-There seems to be more talk about innovation clusters.
-I got an email Friday from T2 Venture Capital that said, “Innovation is not a solo sport.
-It requires rich ecosystems we call Rainforests.”
+Wrap.
 Brad Feld wrote Startup Communities which “documents the buzz, strategy, long-term perspective, and dynamics of building communities of entrepreneurs who can feed off of each other’s talent, creativity, and support.”
-As one of the most innovative cities in the world, Austin fits these definitions.
+As one of the most creative cities in the world, Austin fits these definitions.